Hilongos

-Hilongos (IPA: [hɪ'lɔŋos]), officially the Municipality of Hilongos (Lungsod sa Hilongos; Bungto han Hilongos; Bayan ng Hilongos), is a 2nd class municipality in the province of Leyte, Philippines.
+Hilongos (IPA: [hɪ'lɔŋos]), officially the Municipality of Hilongos (Lungsod sa Hilongos; Bungto han Hilongos; Bayan ng Hilongos), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 64,514 people.

-Hilongos is the biggest municipality in terms of income, population and land area in the southwestern part of Leyte.
-A string of five equidistant municipalities, namely Inopacan, Hindang, Hilongos, Bato and Matalom comprises the southwestern part of Leyte and Hilongos being at the geographic center is also the center for government, religion, shipping, rice production, commerce, banking, financial institutions, telecommunications, health facilities, education, sports and socio-cultural activities.
+Hilongos is situated in the southwestern part of Leyte.
+Hilongos is also a center for government, religion, shipping, rice production, commerce, banking, finance, telecommunications, health services, education, sports and socio-cultural activities.

-The Port of Hilongos is one of the biggest and busiest in Eastern Visayas (Region 8) and is well known for its good passenger and cargo services to Cebu City and vice versa.
-Due to its strategic location and close proximity to the city of Cebu, Hilongos Port caters quite a number of day and night trips to and from the city and is the primary choice for travelers from the southern part of Leyte.
-Also, Hilongos has an airport, the Hilongos Airport in particular, which can be more helpful and useful if improved further (for many years, travelers from the southern part of Leyte need to go as far as Tacloban or Cebu just to avail the services of commercial airlines).
+The Port of Hilongos is one of the biggest and busiest in Eastern Visayas (Region 8), known for being the main port where travelers go in and out of Leyte due to its strategic location on the island.
+Hilongos Port caters day and night trips to and from the city and is the primary choice for travelers especially from the southern parts of Leyte.
+Hilongos also has an airport, but is mostly restricted to general aviation use.

-Hilongos has two (2) public markets and two (2) transport terminals.
-The municipality is composed of fifty-one (51) barangays with vast coastal plains used mainly in the production of rice.
+Hilongos has 2 public markets and two 2 transport terminals.
+The municipality is composed of 51 barangays with vast coastal plains used in the production of rice.

 History

-Lore has it that in the 12th century, Amahawin, an Ilonggo from Iloilo, conquered neighboring barangays on Leyte's western shore and extended his territory to the present limits of Inopacan, Hindang, Bato, and Matalom.
+Legend has it that in the 12th century, Amahawin, an Ilonggo from Iloilo, conquered neighboring barangays on Leyte's western shore and extended his territory to the present-day areas of Inopacan, Hindang, Bato, and Matalom.
 He formed a settlement and named it Hilongos, because its inhabitants were Ilonggos.